Center for Planetary Tectonics at UGA main menu

 Computer

 CPT is equipped with several workstations and ruggedized field computers running on Linux/Unix, MacOS, and/or Windows.
-Software for mapping and data analysis include MATLAB, ArcGIS, Surfer, ISIS, Move2016, Pix4D, etc.
+Software for mapping and data analysis include MATLAB, ArcGIS, Surfer, ISIS, MOVE, Pix4D, etc.

 Schmidt Hammers